Mindful/site-3/content/blog/posts/error-categories/index.md

 slug ="/blog/error-categories"
 date = "2021-04-12"
 title = "Funny = おもしろい = Interesting?
-Categorizing grammatical error explanations"
+Categorizing grammatical error explanations" description = "What kind of errors do English learners make, and how can they be categorized?"
 +++

 I recently worked on a research project attempting to group grammatical errors into categories that could be explained similarly, and develop a process to automatically generate explanations for a particular category.
 This ultimately didn't pan out as a research idea, but the time I spent working on it gave me some perspective on how one might categorize errors for the purpose of explaining them.
 This post will be about some of the categorizations I settled on for trying to explain errors, and what I found interesting about them - it will _not_ include technical implementation details from said research, although I will link to a few papers and other outside resources.
 A couple disclaimers up front: